dcsaorg/DCSA-OpenAPI/domain/event/README.md

 - Use globally defined `facilityTypeCodeOPR` in `DCSA_Domain` to align with later versions instead of locally defined version
 - `carrierVoyageNumber` deprecated and replaced by `exportVoyageNumber` and `importVoyageNumber` in `TransportCall`
 - `documentID` example added
-- `CBR` added as `documentTypeCode` and `documentTypeCodes` in order to support the Booking when it is released
+- `CBR` (Carrier Booking Request Reference) added as `documentTypeCode` and `documentTypeCodes` in order to support the Booking when it is released
 - `VGM`,`CAS`,`CUS`,`DGD` and `OOG` added as `documentTypeCode` and `documentTypeCodes`
 - GitHub link added to `documentTypeCode`, `equipmentEventTypeCode`, `operationsEventTypeCode`, `portCallServiceTypeCode`, `publisherRole`, `shipmentEventTypeCode` and `transportEventTypeCode`